GOHelle/QC_advection-diffusion_sim/README.md

 - tabulate
 - typing

-All of the above can simply be installed using pip install.
+All of the above can be installed using pip install.
 For details on the pyqsp package see https://github.com/ichuang/pyqsp